 Temple of Haeinsa

-Where: Mount Gaya, South Korea
+WHERE: Mount Gaya, South Korea

-Tucked into the mountains of South Korea, the 15th-century, UNESCO-designated Temple of Haeinsa houses the Tripitaka Koreana, the most extensive collection of Buddhist texts in the world.
+Tucked into the mountains of South Korea, the fifteenth-century, UNESCO-designated Temple of Haeinsa houses the Tripitaka Koreana, the most extensive collection of Buddhist texts in the world.
 Its Janggyeong Panjeon buildings additionally store over 80,000 woodblocks, used to print books before the invention of the printing press.

 Insider Tip: Though the Tripitaka Koreana collection is not open to the public, you can still visit the temple complex and peek inside.

-Plan Your Trip: Visit Fodor's South Korea Guide.
+PLAN YOUR TRIP: Visit Fodor's South Korea Guide

 Built in 1564, the Biblioteca Marciana is one of the earliest surviving libraries in Italy.
 Set on Venice's Piazza San Marco, near the Doge’s Palace, Renaissance architect Jacopo Sansovino (who left an indelible imprint on Venice) designed the library, which took 50 years to complete.
 Sansovino and Titian chose seven Renaissance artists, including Veronese, to decorate the library with their paintings.